 - Placing posters over other posters is discourteous and should be avoided.

 - All printed advertisements must be taken down within three days after the event has taken place.

 - Coop Sheets

 - Coop sheets are limited to the area around the Coop patio, the Commons, residence halls, and the Student Union.

 - Coop sheets must not be weighted with anything (i.e. water bottles, etc)

 - All Coop sheets must be taken down the day after the event has taken place.

 - There are to be no more than four Coop sheets up any one time around the Coop patio.

 - Absolutely no one is permitted on the Coop roof or on the roof of any other University building.
-A pulley system is located in the middle of the Coop to assist in getting sheets up.

 - Non-Colgate Advertising (groups not affiliated with the University, non-credit card companies)